siyikalender/haluj/README.md

 ```
 ..>make clean DEFS=k60d10.defs
 ```
 There is limitation for **clean** that it removes all of the example build output directories.
 It cannot be done for specific example.
-However, **clean** can be performed by using the long way described above.
+However, individual **clean** can be performed by using the long way described above.

 ## Supported Devices

-Currently only NXP's Kinetis MK60D10 family devices are supported.
+Currently only NXP's Kinetis MK60D10, MKL03Z family devices are supported.

 It is better consumed with yoghurt :)